Jfortin1/RAVEL/README.md

 #### preprocessWW

-The function <code>preprocessWS</code> applies the White Stripe intensity normalization described in XX
+The function `preprocessWS` applies the White Stripe intensity normalization described in XX